 But what’s this?
 The bank called, your financing was compromised unexpectedly!
 Next thing you know you’re in a heated phone call with your mortgage broker and your real estate agent about what might have happened that would sabotage your mortgage.

-Before things get to that point, let’s go over 3 things you, as a buyer, should avoid before your completion.
+Before things get to that point, let’s go over 3 Money Mistakes, as a buyer, should avoid before your completion.

 Your mortgage is typically approved on the basis of your debt to income ratio.
 When you make any changes to your credit, no matter your intentions, it could be a bad sign to banks and lenders.
 For example; Opening a new line of credit or increasing your credit limit could indicate a need for additional financial support.
 Closing a bank account might be construed as shuffling funds or hidden debt.